TKlamp/TKlamp-Docs/README.md

 # TKlamp Lighting Tester Docs

-TKlamp Lighting Testers are ingetrating sphere meters designed to measure lumen and lux values.
-The TK2303E model offers data logging capabilities, allowing transfer of measurements to a PC for further analysis.

-This repository contains a quickstart guide to exporting data from TK2303E,a detailed user manual and serial data specifications.
+TKlamp Flashlight Tester is a specialized lighting meter designed to measure lumen, candela and lux values of flashlights.
+The TK2303E model offers data logging capabilities, allowing users to transfer measurement data to a PC for further analysis.
+This repository contains a quickstart guide to exporting data from TK2303E, a detailed user manual and serial data specifications.

 If you are instead looking for: